NatTuck/khoury-ntuck/courses/2018/01/cs3650/notes/13-data-races/notes.md

  - Shared data that both processes access (read or write)
  - At least one process writes

+Barriers and data races:

+ - Review the barrier code.
+ - Figure out how it stops data races.

 ## Deadlocks

  - Real work example